-(7) During EEA Level 3, ERCOT must be capable of shedding sufficient firm Load to arrest frequency decay and to prevent generator tripping.
-The amount of firm Load to be shed may vary depending on ERCOT Transmission Grid conditions during the event.
-Each TSP will be capable of shedding its allocation of firm Load, without delay.
-The maximum time for the TSP to interrupt firm Load will depend on how much Load is to be shed and whether the Load is to be interrupted by Supervisory Control and Data Acquisition (SCADA) or by the dispatch of personnel to substations.
+(7) During EEA Level 3, ERCOT must be capable of manually shedding sufficient firm Load to arrest frequency decay and to prevent generator tripping.
+The amount of manual firm Load to be shed may vary depending on ERCOT Transmission Grid conditions during the event.
+Each TSP will be capable of manually shedding its allocation of firm Load, without delay.
+The maximum time for the TSP to interrupt firm Load will depend on how much Load is to be shed and whether the Load is to be interrupted by Supervisory Control and Data Acquisition (SCADA) or other, non-SCADA-controlled methods.
 Since the need for firm Load shed is immediate, interruption by SCADA is preferred.
-The following requirements apply for an ERCOT instruction to shed firm Load:
+Each TO, TSP, and TDSP and their designated agents will comply with the following requirements when implementing an ERCOT instruction to shed firm Load:

-(a) Load interrupted by SCADA will be shed without delay and in a time period not to exceed 30 minutes;
+(a) Load interrupted manually by SCADA will be shed without delay upon receipt of a Load shed instruction and in a time period not to exceed 30 minutes after receipt of the Load shed instruction for each Entity’s portion of every Load shed instruction.
+SCADA-controlled Load shed should be utilized before non-SCADA controlled Load shed when executing a Load shed instruction;

-(b) Load interrupted by dispatch of personnel to substations to manually shed Load will be implemented within a time period not to exceed one hour;

-(c) The initial clock on the firm Load shed shall apply only to Load shed amounts up to 1000 MW total.
-Load shed amount requests exceeding 1000 MW on the initial clock may take longer to implement; and

-(d) If, after the first Load shed instruction, ERCOT determines that an additional amount of firm Load should be shed, another clock will begin anew.
-The time frames mentioned above will apply.
+(b) If sufficient amounts of SCADA-controlled Load are not available to fully execute a manual Load shed instruction, the TO and/or TDSP(s) shall complete the remaining manual Load shed through non-SCADA-controlled Load shed methods without delay upon receipt of a Load shed instruction and in a time period not to exceed one hour after receipt of the Load shed instruction; and

+(c) After Load is interrupted as described in paragraphs (a) and (b) above, each TO and TDSP should assess its remaining SCADA-controlled Load shed capabilities and, if appropriate and as soon as practicable, shed Load available for manual non-SCADA-controlled Load shed while simultaneously restoring service to an equivalent amount of previously interrupted SCADA-controlled Load as a means of maintaining its portion of SCADA-controlled Load available for Load shed.

 (8) Each TSP, or its designated agent, will provide ERCOT a status report of Load shed progress within 30 minutes of the time of ERCOT’s instruction or upon ERCOT’s request.

 (9) During EEA Level 2 or 3, for those constraints that meet the criteria identified in paragraph (3)(a) of Section 4.5.3.1, General Procedures Prior to EEA Operations, ERCOT may control the post-contingency flow to within the 15-Minute Rating in Security-Constrained Economic Dispatch (SCED).
 After Physical Responsive Capability (PRC) is restored to at least 3,000 MW or the Emergency Condition has ended, whichever is later, and ERCOT has determined that system conditions have improved such that the chance of re-entering into an EEA Level 2 or 3 is low, ERCOT shall restore control to the post-contingency flow to within the Emergency Rating for these constraints that utilized the 15-Minute Rating in SCED.